VTCSec/vtcsec.org/_meetings/2016-09-29-VTCSEC-meeting.md

 ---
-What: Regular VTCSEC Meeting
+what: Regular VTCSEC Meeting
-Where: TORG 1080
+where: TORG 1080
-When: 18:30
+when: 18:30
 ---

 We are still looking for a speaker, so if you have a project you've been working on,